 I used to make phone calls to Eva, who was married, and tell her my woes.
 I would tell her how Mom and Dad were always fighting and bickering.
 Next she invited me to live with her and her family, three-hours away in Leeford.
 Later that year I would come back to visit and by then, Mom had gotten an apartment, a 1.5-bedroom apartment above the Knights of Columbus Hall up by my old elementary school.

 The anorexia started innocently enough.
 Eva had started going to Weight Watchers to lose the baby weight from her second pregnancy.
 Her first born was now two.
 She asked me if I would like to eat the same way as her.
 We could do it together.
 I did not need to lose any weight.
-I was a healthy 120 pounds on a 5’5” frame and quite muscular.
+My body was an average size and quite muscular.
 But, I was open to trying this new thing with my sister whom I looked up to so much.
 I loved doing things with Eva.
 We had a lot of fun together and did a whole lot of laughing together.
 But, as I started restricting and losing weight and then going back to Walden for a visit, my friends made quite a big deal about how great I looked.
 I thought I should lose even more.
 I have very strong willpower, so restricting even more was possible.
-It wasn’t at all fun, but, by this time it had become a bit of an addiction and a secret project which somehow gave me comfort — ridiculous, I know.
+It wasn’t at all fun, but, by this time it had become a bit of a weird addiction and a secret project which somehow gave me comfort — ridiculous, I know.
 It was also about control.
 I could control this aspect of my life.
 One day, I was out with Eva running errands.
 I was walking up to this window of this storefront.
 I was watching the reflection of this skeletal figure walking up to the window and I was looking to see who it was.
 I did not recognize myself.
-I was skeletal but, when looking at myself in the mirror, I saw a fat person.
+I was that skeletal form but, when looking at my reflection, I saw a fatter body.
 Dysmorphia is what they call this phenomena When laying down in my bed at night, my bones were pressing through my skin and it would hurt.
 It was quite hard to get comfortable.
 There was a pull chain above my bed to turn out the light.
 I had to will myself to raise my arm to reach the chain to turn out the light.

 I had strep throat over and over that year.
 My immune system was shot.
 Going to see Eva’s doctor, a European with blunt speech, asked me if I was losing this much weight on purpose.
 I remember liking how he worded that question.
 I opened up to him and told him the truth.
 Right away he organized a counselor to come and see me at home a couple of times per week.
 The counselor was wonderful.
 I really liked her.
 She explained to me that I needed to put more fuel into my body.
 I had been complaining about not having any energy.
 I liked how gently she explained these simple matters to me.
 She helped me to stop the behaviour.
 However, I was terrified of opening the flood gates of eating.
 I thought I would never be able to stop once I started.
 I was starving but I was afraid to eat.
 So, then the bulimia started.
 I would open the flood gates.
 I would eat thousands of calories in cookies, chips, cake, baked goods and then I would take a large dose of laxatives.
-Chocolate X-lax was my purging tool.
+Chocolate X-lax was my purging tool because I was unable to make myself vomit.
 By the middle of the night, my guts would be gurgling.
-Sometimes there would be leakage.
-Ew.
 But, it would do the trick.
 Everything would be voided explosively into the toilet.
-What a stink too.
-Sometimes it was quite embarrassing, depending on where I was when the void wanted to begin.
-Why not just vomit?
-I tried that.
-It just would not work for me.
-I couldn’t bring anything up once it was down.
+Sometimes it was quite embarrassing, depending on where I was when the void wanted to begin and, it was never funny like the time in Virginia with my friend Nancy.

 The Bulimia went on for about another year or so and by then I was living back in Walden and attending grade eleven.
 For years, I would go through times of wanting to lose weight again and so would start to restrict, but, it always led to binging and purging again.